hhaji/Applied-Machine-Learning/Tutorials/Readme.md

 # Tutorials:

 ## Blogs:
-* [Distill](https://distill.pub/about/) is dedicated to clear explanations of machine learning
+* [Distill](https://distill.pub/about/) is an academic journal in the area of Machine Learning and it was dedicated to clear explanations of machine learning.
 * The blog of [Christopher Olah:](http://colah.github.io) Fascinating tutorials about neural networks

 ## Metric Learning